Eslam-Tareq/nestjs_serverless_vercel_deployment/README.md

 ---

 ## 🚀 Serverless Entry Point (`api/index.ts`)
+- this file is the entry point for the Vercel serverless function
+- it bootstraps the NestJS application and handles incoming requests
+- it uses caching to improve cold start performance
+- you can add global middlewares, pipes, interceptors, etc. here
 ```ts
 import { NestFactory } from '@nestjs/core';
 import { AppModule } from '../src/app.module';